BE YOUR SELF

-It boggles the mind that there is a PERSON WHO IS LIFE ITSELF.
+It boggles the mind that there is a Person who is life itself.
 This is entirely mad in the natural but conclusively real in the spiritual.
-‘In Him all things hold together. ’ How cool is that.
-How cool is it that the One in whom all that is finds its meaning and function is also our Lord, Elder Brother, King and a human being who rejoices with Father and Holy Spirit in the God called the Trinity?
+‘In Him all things hold together.’
+How cool is it that the One in whom all that is finds its meaning and function is also our Lord, Elder Brother, King and a human being; a human being who rejoices with Father and Holy Spirit in the God called the Trinity?
 How wonderful that this heavenly family lives in us.

 In my days of elementary Christianity, I believed that I needed to deal with every sin as I committed it.
 At times I was quite busy annulling the guilt I momentarily experienced from giving cheek to my Mum or using bad language when something went wrong.
 I felt I needed a clean slate so as not to miss out on heaven.
-Heaven to my mind might return at any moment in the clouds with every eye seeing Him – to see me as I did not want to be seen.
+What if heaven should decide to return at that moment in the clouds with every eye seeing Him - and seeing me as I did not want to be seen.

 “Sin is not about things you do or don’t do - sin is missing out on Sonship!

 “John 8:31 Jesus then said to those Jews who were believing in him, to take my word to its complete conclusion and then to abide in seamless union with its logic is to truly be my disciples.

 (Jesus is not referring to some future “red-letter-edition Bible.”
 He is speaking about the Logos defining his “I am-ness” face to face with God before time was, then documented in prophetic language in ancient scripture and now unveiled in incarnate human form, as in a mirror)

 In this abiding you will fully know the truth about yourself and knowing the truth will free you to be who you are!